If you have one CD ROM drive and one hard disk, you will need two SATA Data cables and two SATA Power cables—one set of

-You will often power cables that have split ends meaning, the power cable will have one end connected to the Power Supply Unit and then have multiple SATA power connectors in series.
+You will often find power cables with split ends, meaning the power cable will have one end connected to the Power Supply Unit and multiple SATA power connectors in series.

 That way, you could supply power to multiple drives using a single power cable.

 The power cable above, for instance, is a split power cable with three SATA power connectors.

 What Does a SATA Data Cable Look Like?

 SATA 3 data cables come with the motherboard.
-Generally you get about 2-3 SATA cables and if you want more cables, you have to procure them separately.
+Generally, you get about 2-3 SATA cables; if you want more cables, you must procure them separately.

 So How Many SATA Cables Do I Need?

 Now that you know the basics of the SATA cables, you should be able to judge how many SATA power or data cables you need depending on how many drives you have.

-In the simplest of terms, as far as the POWER is concerned you can attach one SATA power cable to a drive through the fifteen-pin connector.
-You may need a single power cable with multiple split ends or multiple individual cables with single connector coming from the PSU if you have more than one drive to connect.
+In the simplest of terms, as far as the POWER is concerned, you can attach one SATA power cable to a drive through the fifteen-pin connector.
+You may need a single power cable with multiple split ends or multiple individual cables with a single connector coming from the PSU if you have more than one drive to connect.

 As far as the DATA cables are concerned, you need a single SATA cable for each drive.
-Unlike the SATA Power cables, the Data cables cannot have split end.
+Unlike the SATA Power cables, the Data cables cannot have a split end.

 Each drive will require an individual SATA Data cable.

-The amount of SATA data cables you need not only depends upon the amount of drives you have AND but also on how many SATA ports you have!
+The amount of SATA data cables you need depends on the number of drives you have and how many SATA ports you have!

 In other words, you cannot attach seven drives to a system with only 6 SATA ports.
 So with a motherboard with 6 SATA Ports, the maximum amount of SATA Data cables you can have is 6—simple math.